Hurricane Alma (1970): Impact

-After Alma weakened from hurricane status, it passed near the Cayman Islands on May 21, where winds of up to 65 mph were recorded.
-Gale-force winds and heavy rainfall also occurred in Jamaica.
-Heavy rains ahead of the storm caused flash flooding in central and eastern Cuba.
-Seven people died as a result, and several homes were destroyed.
-The flooding forced the evacuation of 3,000 people in Oriente Province.
-Inclement weather closed 16 sugar mills, which stalled harvesting that was already behind schedule in the country.
+While passing near the Cayman Islands, Alma produced wind gusts of 65 mph.
+Gale-force winds and heavy rainfall occurred in Jamaica.
+Heavy rains ahead of the storm caused flash flooding in central and eastern Cuba, killing seven people.
+The storm damaged crops and closed 16 sugar mills, while several homes were destroyed.
+About 3,000 evacuated their homes in eastern Cuba, including some by helicopter.

-In Florida, the remnants of Alma brought rainfall across most of the state, with some isolated areas experiencing 5 in or more.
-The highest rainfall from the storm was near Miami, Florida, with 6.66 in of rain.
-The rainfall was beneficial in alleviating drought conditions, although thunderstorms caused hazardous driving conditions in the Florida Keys and elsewhere in the state.
-Small craft warnings were posted along the coast.
-One girl died from lightning in Miami, and a thunderstorm near Fort Myers damaged some roofs and outbuildings.
+In Miami, Florida, lightning struck and killed a girl.
+The storm produced rainfall across the southeastern United States, peaking at 6.66 in near Miami.
+The rainfall across Florida alleviated drought and fire conditions.
+A thunderstorm near Fort Myers damaged some roofs and outbuildings.
 In Saint Petersburg, flooding disrupted phonelines in about 400 households.
 Merritt Island experienced 45 mph wind gusts.
-In Georgia, South Carolina, North Carolina, Virginia, and Maryland, Alma dropped moderate rainfall, with some isolated areas receiving up to 3 in.
+Outside of Florida, statewide precipitation peaks included 4.62 in in Alapaha, Georgia, 4.62 in in Hilton Head, South Carolina, and 2.71 in in Albemarle, North Carolina.
 Near Columbia, South Carolina, the remnants of Alma spawned a tornado which destroyed a roof.